anooptomar1/Magic-Hat/README.md

 1. Aim the camera at the floor and move around until the magic hat appears.
 2. Aim at the camera at the hat and press "Throw Ball" button to throw a ball.
 3. Once there is at least one ball inside the hat, press "Magic" button to make the balls disappear.

+This project was completed with some reference to https://github.com/joshnewnham/UdacityARKitWithSwift